returndefV/simple_weather_bot/README.md

   <h3>
     Instructions on how to run the bot locally:
   </h3>

+    - Create a new bot and get a token

-      First you need to download the project, you can do this using the command: git clone (iykyk)
+    - You need to download the project, you can do this using the command: git clone (iykyk)

     - Then you need to create a virtual environment: python -m venv venv